PackagePages/LaravelPackage.com/docs/08-models-and-migrations.md

 Error: Class 'Database\Factories\JohnDoe\BlogPackage\Models\PostFactory' not found
 ```

-The abovementioned error is caused by Laravel, which tries to resolve the Model class for our `PostFactory` assuming the default namespaces of a usual project (as of version 8.x, `App` or `App\Models`).
+The above mentioned error is caused by Laravel, which tries to resolve the Model class for our `PostFactory` assuming the default namespaces of a usual project (as of version 8.x, `App` or `App\Models`).
 To be able to instantiate the right Model from our package with the `Post::factory()` method, we need to add the following method to our `Post` Model:

 ```php title="src/Models/Post.php"